Health: Conservatorship Program (5700P)

 Percent of Conserved Clients who Receive at least One Face-to-Face Visit every 90 Days

-The percent of conserved clients who receive at least one face-to-face visit every 90 days was 93 percent in fiscal year 2017-18.
+The percent of conserved clients who receive at least one face-to-face visit every 90 days was 85 percent for the first 6 months of FY 2018-19.
 It has been challenging for our case workers who are increasingly having more clients residing out of county, which makes it more challenging to have frequent visits.
-We will continue monitoring this performance measure for the next fiscal year.
+In addition, staff turnover and difficulty recruiting case workers particularly in LPS conservatorship has negatively impacted our ability to meet the performance target.
+We will continue monitoring this performance measure.

 - Maintain timely visits with conservatees.